thanos-io/thanos/docs/proposals-accepted/202207-granular-endpoint-configuration.md

 If the mode is strict (i.e. `mode: ”strict”`) then all the endpoints in that list item will be considered as strict (statically configured store API servers that are always used, even if the health check fails, as supplied in `--endpoint.strict`).
 And if there is no mode specified (i.e `mode: “”`) then all endpoints in that item will be considered normal.

-## TODO

-* To update the filtering of APIs in the querier to return only the endpoints that are needed.

-For example:
-The user wants to connect to the store api only.But here, we notice that the store method indiscriminately returns all endpoints ie exemplar api, store api, etc, even if they do not expose store API.
+Also we noticed that even if the user wants to connect to the store api only, the store method indiscriminately returns all endpoints ie exemplar api, store api, etc, even if they do not expose store API which is confusing.
 This is because the query exposes endpoints of all the apis.
 We can update the filtering logic where the querier endpoint knows which api endpoints it should expose for a particular component.

 ## Alternatives

+* Granular endpoint configuration is not a solution for federate querier loadbalncing and scalability.
+As an alternative can embed Envoy in thanos for loadbalancing.
+This would work efficiently because endpointset cannot configure federated queriers when they scale due to persistent nature of grpc connections.

 ## Action Plan

 * Implement `--endpoint.config`.
-* Adding a new `endpoint.config` flag will deprecate the following flags: `store.sd-interval`, `store.sd-dns-interval`, `store.sd-dns-resolver`, `store.sd-files` and all `grpc-client-.*`.
-We can also remove the hidden flags `ruleEndpoints`, `metadataEndpoints`, `exemplarEndpoints`.
-We can mark the current flags as deprecated, and after some time we can remove them.
 * Add e2e tests for the changes
+* Update the filtering of APIs in the querier to return only the endpoints that are needed.